 Glenn’s passion for civic engagement coupled with an opportunity to kindle a fire within students for civic ideals was evident in his letters and documents from 1997, when he announced his retirement after four terms in the U.S. Senate.
 Glenn underscored his intent to dedicate his time toward dispelling “the apathy, mistrust and outright cynicism among our young people", which he saw as "a looming danger for the future of the country."

-In 1998, when the creation of the John Glenn Institute of Public Service and Public Policy Institute was announced, Glenn reiterated his commitment, pointing out that many older Americans were also apathetic toward their government and politics.
+In 1998, when the creation of the John Glenn Institute of Public Service and Public Policy was announced, Glenn reiterated his commitment, pointing out that many older Americans were also apathetic toward their government and politics.

 “If this cynicism and apathy are allowed to continue to fester, it will not only be dangerous, but in our democracy it will be suicidal,” Glenn said.
 “I honestly believe that through this institute, The Ohio State University can be an instrumental part in rekindling the nation’s commitment to public service.”